lawrenceslng/Packer-Terraform_Example/README.md

 ## Prerequisites

-Clone this repository and follow along with either the manual steps or the semi-automated steps.
+Clone this repository and `cd` into the root directory.
+You can follow along with either the manual steps or the semi-automated steps.
 But before starting, you should make sure you have the following installed:

 - Packer